bioc/PoDCall/README.md

 `plots=TRUE` (default: `plots=FALSE`).
 Plots will be saved to the results directory created when `resultsToFile=TRUE`.
 The results directory will also be created if only `plots=TRUE`.

+### resPath

+Optional argument to specify a directory for writing results file(s) to other than the results directory created by default.
+Requires `resultsToFile=TRUE`.

 ## Threshold table columns